 A couple generations ago (in the 1950s), the general consensus of the scientific community agreed with Aristotle’s ancient presumption.
 They believed that the universe had no beginning; it has always been here.
 “In the beginning…” was complete nonsense.
 This was partly because admitting a beginning implies that there was someone who had to begin it.
 The scientific community is coming around, but some pretty basic questions are still not allowed.
-For example, “Where did that dense particle come that exploded into our universe?)
-The scientific community is coming around.
-They now acknowledge the truth contained in the first three words of the Bible.
+For example, “Where did that dense particle come from that exploded into our universe?” … “Sorry, but that is a religious question.”
+Secular scientists now acknowledge the truth contained in the first three words of the Bible.
 Acknowledging what we call the “Big Bang” was indeed a big step, and a step in the right direction.
 Why should we bar their way to the Bible’s fourth word with our rigid perception of time?

 I firmly believe that history will look upon the church of the early twenty-first century and view us the way we roll our eyes and wonder what was wrong with the church of Galileo’s time.
 Why did they choose that particular hill to die on (or in some cases, to have “heretics” die on)?

 One definition of a heresy is something that, if believed, will cause the eternal damnation of the one who believes it.
 I have been told that if one does not “believe in” the literal six-earth-day-creation, how can they believe anything else in the Bible?
 I do believe that if one does not believe anything else in the Bible, they will likely not want to spend eternity with the author of the Bible.
 However, our interpretation of the creation account should not hinge on our earth-bound perception of the “six days.”
 What some seem to say regarding Genesis One is this: “If you do not hold to my limited perspective of time, well then, damn you!”